Arun Shridhar Vaidya: Between the wars

 On 21 July 1969, he was promoted to the rank of Brigadier and appointed Commander of 167 Mountain Brigade.
 Under him, the brigade conducted operations against the Naga hostiles who were backed by China.
 Along with the leader, Mowu Angami, most of the hostiles were captured with their weapons and equipment.
 Vaidya was awarded the Ati Vishisht Seva Medal on 26 January 1970.
 On 2 November 1970, he was appointed Commandant of the Armoured Corps Centre and School at Ahmednagar.

-1971 Indo-Pak war
+1971 Indo-Pakistani war

 During the Indo-Pakistani War of 1971, Vaidya was in command of an armored brigade in the Zafarwal sector on the western front.
 In the Battle of Chakra and Dahira, the hostile terrain was combined with minefields.
 He crossed through the minefield and moved forward.
 Thus the entire squadron was able to push through the lane and quickly deploy itself to meet the Pakistan Army's counter-attacks.

 During the Battle of Basantar (known as Battle of Barapind in Pakistan) in the same conflict, he displayed skill and leadership in getting his tanks through deep minefields.
 For this he was awarded a second Maha Vir Chakra (known as the Bar to MVC).